 Key fobs help you manage who comes in and out of a building and are an excellent replacement for outdated metal keys.
 These access control devices are easy to use, have encrypted credentials for trackability, and work on RFID technology.

-We’ve curated this guide for property owners, managers, and board members of co-ops, condos, and HOAs who want to modernize their access control systems.
 We’ll break down everything you need to know so you can make informed decisions and maximize your property’s NOI with smart building security.

 Table of Contents

-- What is an Apartment Key Fob System?
+- What Is an Apartment Key Fob System?

-- What are the Different Types of Key Fobs?
+- What Are the Different Types of Key Fobs?

 - How Do I Know Which Key Fob to Choose?